AttacktheSOC/attackthesoc.github.io/content/posts/detecting-entity-behavior/index.md

 Here are a few non-specific ideas off the cuff, see if you can come up with a detection system for them.
 What would lead to the state being true?
 And, what are the symptoms of such a condition existing?
 Draft your detection ideas and then ask yourself, Why?
 If you don't have a solid answer then perhaps that rule doesn't make the cut:

 1. Using Azure Arc for AMA only?
 Azure Arc is not deployed in Monitor Mode.
 How did it get that way?
+What unauthorized activity can you detect on for servers not in Monitor Mode?
 2. AiTM using NTLMrelayx on the network.
 Symptoms might be DeviceNetowrkEvent.RemoteURL == server names not resolving to the correct IP (DeviceNetowrkEvent.RemoteIP) according to the DeviceNetworkInfo.IPAddresses column.
 Or common websites resolving to private IPs
 3. IDP logs?
 Hopefully, you're not still allowing SMS and email for MFA but if you are; The same phone number/email is set for multiple users.